opendocsg/slw-judgments-backfill/2017_SGHC_116/report.md

 7       As made clear from the table above, the cited paragraphs from the Proposed Rejoinder were ringing echoes of the Defence.
 Therefore, as far as paragraphs 2(a), (b) and (c) of the Proposed Rejoinder were concerned, it was apparent that a rejoinder was unnecessary.
 Although the Proposed Rejoinder specified the precise VOs in issue ( _ie_ , VOs 1, 2, 3 and 4), this was merely an **_amplification_** of the Defence.
 I was also of the view that the word “commenced” in paragraph 2(b) of the Proposed Rejoinder added nothing of substance.
 It could not be seriously disputed that variation works could only be completed or substantially completed if Kee Onn had commenced them.

-8       As noted by the Court of Appeal in _Yeow Chern Lean v Neo Kok Eng and another_ [2009] 3 SLR(R) 1131 at [34], there must be “finality in the pleading process” and “an end at some stage”.
+8       As noted by the Court of Appeal in _Yeow Chern Lean v Neo Kok Eng and another_ <span class="citation">[2009] 3 SLR(R) 1131</span> at [34], there must be “finality in the pleading process” and “an end at some stage”.
 Therefore, matters raised in a rejoinder must be “necessary response[s]” to a reply (at [35]).
 Here, the substance of the dispute had already been pleaded in the Defence.
 Also, by way of implied joinder of issue under O 18 r 14(2)( _a_ ) of the ROC, Kee Onn was not prejudiced, and not precluded from proving the facts in paragraphs 2(a), (b) and (c) of the Proposed Rejoinder even in the absence of these paragraphs.

 9       In my view, the redundancy of paragraphs 2(a), (b) and (c) of the Proposed Rejoinder was too clear for any argument, and it appeared that counsel for Kee Onn was at her wits’ end, and had to